-On 8 November 2018, the Group acquired 89% shares of four limited partnerships including Beijing Zhengqi Shangcheng Investment Center LLP, Beijing Zhengqi Shangcheng Investment Center LLP, Beijing Zhengqi Shangde Investment Center LLP and Beijing Zhengqi Shanghui Investment Center LLP, jointly referred to as "Z3", whose boards' are composed of seven members with two of them appointed by the Group.
+On 8 November 2018, the Group acquired 89% shares of four limited partnerships including Beijing Zhengqi Shangcheng Investment Center LLP, Beijing Zhengqi Shangxin Investment Center LLP, Beijing Zhengqi Shangde Investment Center LLP and Beijing Zhengqi Shanghui Investment Center LLP, jointly referred to as "Z3", whose boards' are composed of seven members with two of them appointed by the Group.
 Decisions about the relevant activities require more than 75% of the total seven members.
 Summarised financial information of Z3, adjusted for any differences in accounting policies, and a reconciliation to the carrying amount in the consolidated financial statements, are disclosed below:

-31 December 2018 US\$'000 Non-current assets Current assets Current liabilities Equity Group's effective interest Carrying amount in the consolidated financial statements 272,693 932 (1,857) 271,768 89.00% Included in the above assets and liabilities: Cash and cash equivalents 7,390 Revenue Profit for the year Year from 1 April 2018 to 31 December 2018 US\$'000 17 (1,238) Total comprehensive income Group's effective interest Share of results (net of tax expense) of joint ventures (1,238) 89.00% (1,102) Included in the above profit:
+31 December 2018 US\$'000 Non-current assets Current assets Current liabilities Equity Group's effective interest Carrying amount in the consolidated financial statements 272,693 932 (1,857) 271,768 89.00% Included in the above assets and liabilities: Cash and cash equivalents 7,390 Year from 1 April 2018 to 31 December 2018 US\$'000 Revenue Profit for the year Total comprehensive income Group's effective interest Share of results (net of tax expense) of joint ventures 17 (1,238) (1,238) 89.00% (1,102) Included in the above profit: Depreciation and amortisation Interest income (7) 24